 The "son of God" phrase is used only once in the Old Testament in Dan 3:25, when it is used to describe a mysterious fourth figure seen with Shadrach, Meshach, and Abednego in the furnace of Nebuchadnezzar.

 A General Role or a Specific Title

-Generally, it is assumed that "son of man" is a "title," along with "son of God" that Jesus claims for himself.
+Generally, it is assumed that "son of the man" is a "title," along with "son of the God" that Jesus claims for himself.
 However, Jesus seems to claim that neither of these terms are titles exclusive for him.

 The best example here is the "son of God" phrase.
 It is used more rarely than "son of man."
-Being a "son of God" is obviously a higher status title than "son of man."
+Being a "son of the God" is obviously a higher status title than "son of the man."
 However, Jesus does apply it to others.
-Most clearly, when challenged on using the term "son of God", he quotes in John 10:34 from Psa 82:6, where the psalm says, "Ye are gods; and all of you are children of the most High."
-So Jesus sees "son of God" as a general term describing all men.
+Most clearly, when challenged on using the term "son of the God", he quotes in John 10:34 from Psa 82:6, where the psalm says, "Ye are gods; and all of you are children of the most High."
+So Jesus sees "son of the God" as a general term describing all men.

 However, he also says that to be a "son of God", we must follow God.
 When his opponents claim to be the "sons of God" themselves, he says in John 8:42, that they are not "sons of God" because they do not love him and because he comes from God.
 Some people are "of God" and others simply are not, as in John 8:47 and in similar verses, though others are children of God as well.
 The Christ's role as the "child of God" is a special one because He alone came from God.
 The term is not unique but his claim on it is different.